Skip the store-bought sauces and whip up a quick and easy recipe for Homemade Butterscotch Sauce.

-I had grand plans today to share what I touted in last week’s newsletter as a recipe starring “nutrient-packed leafy greens.”
+I had grand plans today to share a recipe starring nutrient-packed leafy greens.
 Instead, my lack of willpower has resulted in Easy Homemade Butterscotch Sauce.
 Leafy greens.
 Butterscotch sauce.
 Same thing, right?
-New Year’s weight loss resolution-makers, shield your eyes.
+Keto-lovers, shield your eyes.

 - 1/2 cup packed dark brown sugar